 - Compose a piece that responds to a map, either one (or more) we’ve curated for an issue’s theme or one (or more) you’ve selected for the same.

 - Create your own map(s), whether visual, textual, aural, or any other medium.
-This might mean the writing itself is a kind of map, providing access to some underlying territory.
-Or maybe the map is a form of writing.
 Stretch the definitions of map and territory.

-- Collaborate with others outside your primary medium to make something that is neither here nor there, but something strange and new.
+- Collaborate with others outside your primary medium to make something that is neither here nor there.
+Something strange and new.

-You can respond on any dimension.
+You can respond along many different ley lines.
 Write a story that occurs within the physical space represented by the map.
 Write an essay investigating the map as an object.
-Write a poem that navigates by way of a map.
 In constructing your response or your map, you will necessarily create a fictive space, different than the territory you originally sought to map.
-Write into this difference.
+Compose into this difference.
 Play with “literalizing” the map, letting its faults and inaccuracies form your work’s sense of time, space, and reality.
 Play with the relationship between within and without.
 Let the map become the territory and vice versa.

 The above is merely a way of providing some structure for those who seek it, while not constraining those who choose to explore in their own way.
-For a more detailed perspective, check out the What We Publish section in our general call to submissions.
+For a more detailed perspective, check out the What We Publish section in our public call for submissions.

 We have no length expectations.
 Each piece should have its own creative goals that supercede length.
 If you have technical questions about file formats, check out the How To Submit section in our general call to submissions.

-We're currently working on issues 5 & 6, both of which are themed.
+We're currently working on issues 10-12, all of which are themed.
 To get an idea of what we've done in the past and how we're approaching future themes, click on the links below.

 - Issue I - Utopia

 - Issue IV - Open